fdsc/UEFI-empty-application/README.md

 1. Search in Internet mkisofs.exe https://code.google.com/archive/p/mkisofs-md5/downloads
 2. Make an iso image (build.bat makes main.iso)

-For boot with VirtualBox, set the memory 48 Mb or more
+For boot with VirtualBox, set the memory 48 Mb or more and set EFI to enabled

 ------------------------------------------------------------------------------------------------------------------------------
 Russian